olivettigroup/table_extractor/README.md

     - Download all 4 files and place in the tableextractor/bin folder
 3. Install all dependencies
     - json, pandas, spacy, bs4, gensim, numpy, unidecode, sklearn, scipy, traceback
+4. Place all files in tableextractor/data
-4. Use Jupyter (Table Extractor Tutorial) to run the code
+5. Use Jupyter (Table Extractor Tutorial) to run the code

 The code takes in a list of files and corresponding DOIs and returns a list of all tables extracted from the files as JSON objects.
 Currently, the code supports files from ACS, APS, Elsevier, Wiley, Springer, and RSC.